birkin/leganto_reading_list_code/instructor_check_flow/instructor_check_readme.md

 # Summary...

-(Processing the Fall 2023 reading-lists -- in August 2023.)
+(Processing the Spring 2024 reading-lists -- in November 2023.)

 The "see file 'name-of-file'" entries refer to google-doc file-names.

-- course-count from original OIT file (2023-Aug-18-Friday): 14,355
+- course-count from original OIT file (2023-Nov-27-Monday): 14,885
     - (see file "a__OIT_course_list...")

-- course-count from initial OIT subset: 1,282
+- course-count from initial OIT subset: 1,390
-    - filtered out courses not matching season-year (2023-fall), and not having section "s01", and not having an instructor.
+    - filtered out courses not matching season-year (2024-spring), and not having section "s01", and not having an instructor.
     - (see output-file "b__oit_subset_01.tsv")
     - (see summary-file "b2__oit_data_01a_summary.json")

+---

+OLD data from last run...

 - course-count after filtering out courses with no email-address match: 1,125
     - I used OCRA to find email-addresses from the OIT Bru-ID.
     - (see output-file "c__oit_data_01b.json")

+---

 - course-count for remaining OIT courses after already-in-Leganto check: 871
     - 254 courses were removed because the course was already in Leganto with the same instructor.